Schools have the opportunity to inform caregivers of how they expect them to be as road users in and around the school site.

 Safe travel information for parents and carers (translations available) (NSW Department of Education)

-Safety Town parent and carer information (Transport for NSW)
+Safety Town - Advice for families (Transport for NSW)